broadinstitute/gatk-sv/website/docs/run/cohort.md

 ---
-title: Batching
+title: Cohort
-description: Batching
+description: Overview
+sidebar_position: 4
-slug: batching
+slug: cohort
 ---

+## Batching

 For larger cohorts, samples should be split up into batches of about 100-500 samples with similar characteristics.
 We recommend batching based on overall